MileHacker Logo

 Southern Oregon

-Combine Crater Lake National Park with the cultural experience of the Oregon Shakespeare Festival in Ashland.
+Combine Crater Lake National Park with the cultural encounter with the Oregon Shakespeare Festival in Ashland.

 Logical Next Destinations

-• California: Southern places like San Francisco, the Redwood National and State Parks, or Napa/Sonoma wine regions are a natural move southward.
+• California: Southern places such As san Francisco, the Redwood National and State Parks, or Napa/Sonoma wine regions are a natural move southward.

 • Idaho/Montana: Eastern parts of the Pacific Northwest move into the Rocky Mountains, accessing places like Glacier National Park or Yellowstone National Park.